Taking Steps to Improve Service

 Challenge: Customers want to reduce the time required when making transfers, especially to popular destinations.

 Action Step: CapMetro’s Transit Plan 2035 includes improved connections between routes and other services, including commuter rail lines and the upcoming light rail lines.
-Community engagement on the plan began in spring 2024 continues through late 2025.
+Community engagement on the plan began in spring 2024 continued through late 2025.

 CapMetro Department Owner: Planning